 1 November 2020

 The date from which the JSS was originally planned to begin.
 The start date will now be after 30 April 2021, but no official date has yet been provided.

 The first date by which you were able to put in a JSS grant claim according to the original rules.

 Again, this date will be moved out to after the JSS start date.

 This is the date by which HMRC has said the JSS registration and claim website will be available for employers.

-Again, it’s likely this date will be moved out until closer to the start date of the JSS.
+Again, this date will be moved out until closer to the start date of the JSS.